 Surprisingly, when ordering an "Appetiser", you get a very delicious ice cream!
 The "ice cream" model helps us to neatly visualize its main "ingredients".
 The core of the curriculum (middle of the "ice cream") is comprised by the concepts of non formal education/learning and intercultural learning.
-Participants' active involvement and participation in the learning process, is promoted, encouraged and supported.
+Participants' active involvement and quality that have been realized with the support of the Youth in Action program.
+Although it is not a contact making seminar and thus partnership building is not part of its anticipated set of outcomes, a natural space for the development of cooperation is offered and participants are encouraged to make use of it; and so far, they greatly did!
+From 2007, and after the introduction of Youthpass, the trainers have taken the necessary measures so that it is smoothly incorporated into the processes and sessions while ensuring its maximum value of doing so.